 This will allow you to determine if you need to make or want to make any additional contributions before the RRSP deadline March 1.

-Making the correct amount of contribution can help to decrease or eliminate any balance you may end up owing on your 2013 taxes
+Making the correct amount of contribution can help to decrease or eliminate any balance you may end up owing on your taxes.

 Book a Massage

-This is the perfect time of year to use up any unused portions of your extended health coverage as chances are low that your insurer will roll over any unused benefits into 2014.
+This is the perfect time of year to use up any unused portions of your extended health coverage as chances are low that your insurer will roll over any unused benefits into the new year.

 So book that massage you have needed all year or buy that funky pair of glasses you have had your eye on since you saw them on the cover of Vogue!!
 You pay for your benefits; make sure you are getting your money’s worth.